biplabnayak/biplabnayak.github.io/docs/aws/db.md

   * does not provision any RCUs or WCUs, instead they are scaled on demand
   * not as cost effective as provisioned
   * used if you do not know how much workload
+#### Read and Write Capacity units (RCU / WCU)
+* 1 RCU = 1 item upto 4KB with String consistency
+* Large records cost 1 RCU per 4KB
+* Eventual consistent reads costs half

+* 1 WCU = 1 item upto 1KB each seconds
 Image ref: dynamo_db_iops_ondemand.PNG

+### Queries and Scans
+#### Query
+* Search the table with single partition key
+* can filter using sort keys (=, <, >, begins with)
+* can be filtered on any attribute
+* consumes less read capacity units as fetch by partition kay and sort / filter by sort key or other attribute
+#### Scans
+* searches across all partition keys
+* filtered by any attribute
+* can not be ordered
+* eventual consistent
+* can run in parallel from multiple thread or server  for example : Amazon elastic map reduce can do a parallel scan on dynamoDB
+* consumes more read capacity units(RCU) as it scans all the records of the table
+### Partitioning
+* As table grows , table gets splits into multiple partitions.
+Partitions are not visible on console or API.
+* Number of partition depends on size of the table, provisioned IOPs
+* IOPs get evenly distributed between each partitions. so we need to dicede on a good partition key that can get the data distributed evenly across partitions
 ### Advantages :
 * fully managed
 * schema less